Cliff face came 'crashing down'

 * Beauty of ever-changing cliff face

+"The bus driver wasn't confident to take the bus through Ohura, through those winding, gravel roads," Hitchcock said.

+It is understood that the road is now partially cleared, but the NZ Transport Agency is waiting on a geotechnical engineer to advise if it is safe to open the road to one lane.

-However, there is a glimmer of hope for the rugby fans as Karen Boyt of the of NZ Transport Agency said contractors were at the site, and hoped to open one lane by 1.30pm.
+Karen Boyt of the of NZ Transport Agency said contractors were at the site and they expected to know more by 3.30pm.

-"To be able to work safely to clear the slip, the road will need to be closed intermittently throughout the day, but will be opened when possible to let traffic through," Boyt said.

-"Because of this travellers can expect delays, and we advise them to delay their journey if possible, as there is no alternative route.
-We appreciate motorists' patience while we work to open the road fully again."
+Travellers can expect delays, and we advise them to delay their journey if possible, as there is no alternative route.
+We appreciate motorists' patience while we work to open the road fully again," she said.

 In 2010 about 1000 cubic metres of dirt and rocks crashed down in the same spot on State Highway 3, after 24 hours of heavy rain.